Khthonian/Etch-a-Sketch/README.md

 # Etch-a-Sketch

+## What Does It Do?
-A work-in-progress implementation of an etch-a-sketch to showcase JavaScript interactions.
-Currently working on improvements to the CSS styling of the page.
+This is an implementation of an etch-a-sketch to showcase JavaScript interactions.
+The user is able to:
+- Use black colouring
+- Use an alternating rainbow colouring
+- Use an eraser feature
+- Change the volume of the grids
+- Clean the grid